dmcgrouther/PokeAPI/readme.md

 This SDK will help you get up and running to pull data from the PokeAPI.

-### How do I install and get this running?
+### How do I install the SDK and get this running?

 In order to run the code from this repo, go through the following steps:

 1. Download this repository to your local machine.

-2. Change into the respective folder using this command:\
+2. Change into the project folder using this command:\
 `cd PokeAPI`

 3. Install requests using this command in the terminal.\